cloudflare/workerd/README.md

   * Install [App Installer](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget)
-    from the Microsoft Store for the `winget` package manager and then run [install-deps.bat](tools/windows/install-deps.bat) from an administrator prompt to install bazel, LLVM, and other dependencies required to build workerd on Windows.
+    from the Microsoft Store for the `winget` package manager and then run [install-deps.bat](tools/windows/install-deps.bat) from an administrator prompt to install bazelisk, LLVM, and other dependencies required to build workerd on Windows.
   * Add `startup --output_user_root=C:/tmp` to the `.bazelrc` file in your user directory.
   * When developing at the command-line, run [bazel-env.bat](tools/windows/bazel-env.bat) in your shell first to select tools and Windows SDK versions before running bazel.